 Once the billing date is set and the subscription cycle is aligned with the new billing date, either regular charges or prorated charges are applied.

 As the name suggests, this means that the full subscription amount will be collected from the customers each month.
 The subscription price won’t be prorated even if a customer switches between plans in the middle of the billing cycle.
-This is usually how billing works for business owners who deal with physical products.
+This is usually how billing works for business owners who deal with physical products, where there is a possibility that the shipment or delivery of goods can happen even in the adjusted period.

 For instance, let’s suppose that one of your customers subscribes to plan A at $500 per month on June 3.
 The bill is generated immediately and the customer is charged upfront before the product is shipped.
 On the 3rd of every month, the customer is charged again before the product is shipped.